 Choosing the best places to eat in Ushuaia Argentina was a challenge.
-I ate so many amazing places and there were many more I wanted to try, but didn’t have time to.
+I ate at so many amazing restaurants and there were many more I wanted to try, but didn’t have time to.
 Here are a few of my favorite places to eat in Ushuaia.

 Located on Maupi street this restaurant is one of the most eclectic places to eat in Ushuaia.
 The walls are covered with items from long ago and the entire place is oozing with history.
 The building itself is on the national register of historic places and once you step foot inside you’ll instantly know why.